 Verbal instructions can also be turned inward, guiding one's own behavior-an idea most closely associated with Vygotsky (1962)-but one that has since received support using more rigorous testing methodologies.
-For example, labeling one's actions supports the integration of event representations (Karbach, Kray, & Hommel, 2011), overt self-directed speech can improve performance on such tasks as visual search by helping to activating visual properties of the targets (Lupyan & Swingley, 2012).
-Conversely, interfering with (covert) verbalization impairs the ability to flexibly switch from one task to another (Baddeley, Chincotta, & Adlam, 2001; Emerson & Miyake, 2003) hinting that normal task-switching performance is aided by such covert instruction.
+For example, labeling one's actions supports the integration of event representations (Karbach, Kray, & Hommel, 2011), overt self-directed speech can improve performance on such tasks as visual search by helping to activate visual properties of the targets (Lupyan & Swingley, 2012).
+Conversely, interfering with (covert) verbalization impairs the ability to flexibly switch from one task to another (Baddeley, Chincotta, & Adlam, 2001; Emerson & Miyake, 2003), hinting that normal task-switching performance is aided by such self-directed, covert instruction.

-2.2 Category learning and category alignment
+2.2.
+Category learning and category alignment

 Communicating, teaching, and coordinating action is easier when members of a community operate in a shared conceptual space.
-So, in instructing a child to look both ways, it helps to have a shared concept of the directional terms left and right.
+So, in instructing a child to look both ways, it helps to have shared concepts of the directional terms left and right.
 Where do these shared concepts come from?
-Certainly, one source is the common evolutionary history of humans that gave rise to similar bodies, and sensory-motor capacities.
-However, we argue, following Whorf (1956; see also Cassirer, 1962), that our shared biology and environment drastically under-determine the possible concepts humans may end up with (see Malt et al., in press for recent discussion).
+Certainly, one source is the common evolutionary history of humans that gave rise to similar bodies and similar sensory-motor capacities.
+However, we argue, following Whorf (1956; see also Cassirer, 1962), that our shared biology and environment drastically under-determine the possible concepts humans may end up with (see Malt et al., 2015 for recent discussion).
 A common language helps to create a shared conceptual space, which is critical for programmability (and interoperability).
 How?
-Consider that, at minimum, in learning many of the same words, speakers of a given language are all guided to become practiced in making the same categorical distinctions (Levinson, 1997).
-The idea that language helps to create and align concepts is in conflict with the still-popular idea that words simply map onto a pre-existing conceptual space (Bloom, 2001; Li & Gleitman, 2002; Snedeker & Gleitman, 2004).
-The position that language is simply a tool for communicating our universally shared ideas has become difficult to defend given recent evidence (Gomila, 2011; Lupyan, 2012 for discussion).
+A minimum in learning many of the same words speakers of a given language are all guided to become practiced in making the same categorical distinctions (Levinson, 1997).
+This idea that language helps to create and align concepts conflicts with the still-popular idea that words simply map onto a pre-existing conceptual space (Bloom, 2001; Li & Gleitman, 2002; Snedeker & Gleitman, 2004) according to which language is simply a tool for communicating our universally shared ideas.
+But mounting evidence has made this position a difficult one to sustain (see also Gomila, 2011; Lupyan, 2012 for discussion).

-It is easiest to see how language drives categorization in cases where individuals have access to language but lack access to its referents.
+It is easiest to see how language can drive conceptual development in cases where individuals have access to language but lack access to its referents.
 Consider color concepts in people who are congenitally blind.
 Although they lack sensory experience with color altogether, such individuals still develop a color vocabulary and reveal a semantic color similarity space very close to that of sighted people (Marmor, 1978).
 For instance, a blind person can report that the sky is typically blue and that purple is more similar to blue than to green.
 This is only possible because blind people, like sighted people, are exposed to statistical regularities through the use of color words produced by their language community.
 The concept of blue that a blind person has is certainty different from the concept of a sighted person, but without language the blind person would lack all knowledge of color altogether!

-This argument is not simply a rhetorical one.
+This argument is not simply rhetorical.
 Growing evidence suggests that labels (category names) play a causal role in category learning in children (e.g., Casasola, 2005; Nazzi & Gopnik, 2001; Plunkett, Hu, & Cohen, 2008; Waxman & Markow, 1995; Althaus & Mareschal, 2014; but see Robinson, Best, Deng, & Sloutsky, 2012) as well as adults (Lupyan & Casasanto, 2014; Lupyan & Mirman, 2013; Lupyan, Rakison, & McClelland, 2007).
-The case for the influence of language on concept learning is stronger still for concepts whose members do not cohere on any perceptual features, such as the concept of exactly EIGHTEEN (Frank, Everett, Fedorenko, & Gibson, 2008; Gordon, 2004)3 Thus, words not only carve nature at its joints, but help to carve joints in nature, reifying conceptual distinctions.
+The case for the influence of language on concept learning is stronger still for concepts whose members do not cohere on any perceptual features, such as the concept of exactly EIGHTEEN (Frank, Everett, Fedorenko, & Gibson, 2008; Gordon, 2004) Thus, words not only carve nature at its joints, but they help to carve joints in nature, reifying conceptual distinctions.